 (4) The minutes of all meetings and evidence and documentation received or disclosed in open session shall be public records and open to public inspection during normal business hours.

 (5) Minutes shall be written, except as provided in subsection (6) of this section, and available for inspection within ten working days or prior to the next convened meeting, whichever occurs earlier, except that cities of the second class and villages may have an additional ten working days if the employee responsible for writing the minutes is absent due to a serious illness or emergency.

 (6) Minutes of the meetings of the board of a school district or educational service unit may be kept as an electronic record.

-If a person present at a meeting observes and fails to object to an alleged public meetings laws violation in the form of a failure to conduct rollcall votes before taking actions on questions or motions pending, that person waives his or her right to object at a later date.
+Under prior law, if a person present at a meeting observes and fails to object to an alleged public meetings laws violation in the form of a failure to conduct rollcall votes before taking actions on questions or motions pending, that person waives his or her right to object at a later date.
 Hauser v.
 Nebraska Police Stds.
 Adv.
 Council, 264 Neb.
 944, 653 N.W.2d 240 (2002).

 Subsection (2) of this section does not require the record to state that the vote was by roll call, but requires only that the record show if and how each member voted.
 Neither does the statute set a time limit for recording the results of a vote, after which no corrections of the record can be made.
 If no intervening rights of third persons have arisen, a board of county commissioners has power to correct the record of the proceedings had at a previous meeting so as to make them speak the truth, particularly where the correction supplies some omitted fact or action and is done not to contradict or change the original record but to have the record show that a certain action was taken or thing done, which the original record fails to show.
 State ex rel.
 Schuler v.
 Dunbar, 214 Neb.
 85, 333 N.W.2d 652 (1983).